primihub/hehub/README.md

 ```

 ## Benchmarks
-We tested the performance of HEhub compiled with Clang-12.0.5. _Note: The code for benchmark is still incomplete since our limited effort.
+We tested the performance of HEhub compiled with Clang-12.0.5 and run on an Intel i7-9750H @ 2.60GHz. _Note: The code for benchmark is still incomplete since our effort is limited currently.
 We will list more benchmark results later._

 | parameter set |  NTT  |  INTT  |
 | ------------- |  ---  |  ----  |